 Helfert mentions several names which we do not find mentioned as secret societies by other authors.
-The "Società dei Liberali" or "Ceto dei Liberali" (Society of the Liberals or Caste of the Liberals), according to him, existed in South Italy; they arose out of the Carbonari during the Murattian persecution and were strongly in favour of unity and independence and were prepared to agree to any constitution, provided Rome was capital.
-They were prepared to use violence and at first intended to overthrow Murat, but later decided to use him and his army for their own purposes.
+The "Società dei Liberali" or "Ceto dei Liberali" (Society of the Liberals or Caste of the Liberals), according to him, existed in South Italy; they arose out of the Carbonari during the Murattian persecution and were strongly in favour of unity and independence and were prepared to agree They were prepared to use to any constitution, provided Rome was capital. violence and at first intended to overthrow Murat, but later decided to use him and his army for their own purposes.
 Helfert also says that they spread to the Marches and were courted by Murat during his occupation of that country.
 Bentinck is said to have attended some of their meetings, and they are also stated to have given birth to the "Centres".
-Throughout, Helfert tends to rely on the reports of the Austrian police, which, though important and interesting, cannot be accepted in full, owing to the handicap under which the police worked in trying to gain information about Sects which used every expedient to avoid discovery.
+Throughout, Helfert tends to rely on the reports of the Austrian police,2 which, though important and interesting, cannot be accepted in full, owing to the handicap under which the police worked in trying to gain information about Sects which used every expedient to avoid discovery.
 In this case I think that Helfert's police authorities have mistaken the party of the Liberali (Liberals) for a secret society.
 What he says about them in South Italy seems to apply better to the action of the Carbonari.
 The reference to the "Centres" is clearly inaccurate, unless we interpret it as meaning that the "Centres" arose out of the party holding liberal opinions.
 Similarly Helfert mentions in the Marches the "Indipendenti", "Indipendentisti", two expressions meaning "Independents" and therefore probably referring to the same body) and the "Italiani puri" (Pure Italians).
-As regards the "Indipendenti ", Helfert refers to a letter, dated 19th of May, 1814, sent to Naples, which purported to give their constitution, but there is a dispute whether this letter originated in Lombardy or Piedmont, or who wrote it; it is hardly likely therefore to carry much weight as evidence.
+As regards the "Indipendenti '',3 Helfert refers to a letter, dated 19th of May, 1814, sent to Naples, which purported to give their constitution, but there is a dispute whether this letter originated in Lombardy or Piedmont, or who wrote it; it is hardly likely therefore to carry much weight as evidence.
 This so-called sect is said to have formed groups in the seaports south of the mouths of the Po and in Tuscany.
 In 1815 Raab, the Austrian director of police in Venetia, recommended that they should be kept under observation.
-After Murat's fall they are said to have joined the Bonapartist movements of the time.
-Helfert also adds that there was a "Club degli Indipendenti" (Club of the Independents) in Naples.
-Here again it seems that the Austrians mistook a general appellation, used sometimes to denote a body of opinion or a political party, for the name of a sect.
+After Murat's fall they are said to have joined the Bonapartist movements of the time.4 Helfert also adds that there was a "Club degli Indipendenti" (Club of the Independents) in Naples.5 Here again it seems that the Austrians mistook a general appellation, used sometimes to denote a body of opinion or a political party, for the name of a sect.
 A Sect of this name did arise, but very much later.
 Similarly "Italiani puri" was a name given in the North to those men in Lombardy who wished to put an end to the Austrian domination.
-Other parties in Milan at the time, including a pro-Austrian party, have already been mentioned, and I need only add that, according to Dito, the "Italici" or "Indipendenti" were a party which took part in the rising of the 20th of April, 1814, in Milan, a statement p.
+Other parties in Milan at the time, including a pro-Austrian party, have already been mentioned, and I need only add that, according to Dito,6 the "Italici" or "Indipendenti" were a party which took part in the rising of the 20th of April, 1814, in Milan, a statement which Tivaroni, who is not, however, an independent authority, confirms.
+There is no reason to think that any of these were secret societies, though they acted in conjunction with or against the Carboneria.

+p.
 132. Letter of Raab of 4th January, 1815.

-Helfert, pp. 161, 551, 552. ibid, pp. 134-137. ibid, p.
-551. ibid, p.
-552. p.
+Helfert, pp. 161, 551, 552.

+ibid, pp. 134-137.

+ibid, p.
+551.

+ibid, p.
+552.

+p.
 310.